learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ## Uploading Your Work to GitHub

-When all tests are passing, the last step is to upload your work.
+When all tests are passing, the next step is to upload your work.
 To do this, we run three commands in the terminal.
 First, type the following, then press `<Enter>`: